kubernetes/community/contributors/devel/on-call-federation-build-cop.md

 instance of the test gets its own namespace where it deploys the federation control plane.
-These federation control planes deployed in separate namespaces are independent of each other and do not interfere with other federation control planes in anyway.
+These federation control planes deployed in separate namespaces are independent of each other and do not interfere with other federation control planes in any way.

 ### Configuration